saleguas/context_menu/README.md

 -   The code can sometimes be really weird when it comes to admin rights on Windows.
 The `compile()` method will automatically prompt for admin rights if required, but this can cause issues sometimes.

 -   Almost all of the errors I've encountered in testing were when the code and the functions were in the same file.
-You should make a separate file for the code or surround it with 'with `if __name__ == '__main__':`.
+You should make a separate file for the code or surround it with `if __name__ == '__main__':`.

 Feel free to check out a [file sorter](https://github.com/saleguas/freshen) I made that implements very complex usage of this library.